ibm-satellite/academy-labs/azure/AcademyLabs.md

 ```

-We have to generate a public IP for the new control plane and reconfigure the location DNS.
+We have to generate a public IP for the new control plane and reconfigure the location DNS

 ### Gather azure resource group and VMs prefix